swimlane/angular-data-table/README.md

 - [Angular Grid](http://www.angulargrid.com/) - A great project by a talented developer, however, lacked many of the core features I needed.
 Implementing the ones I needed was huge undertaking as some of the core would need to be re-worked.

 - [React Fixed Data Table](https://facebook.github.io/fixed-data-table/) - This is probably the BEST table alternative out there.
-Its extremely smooth, handles millions of rows flawlessly, has a great API lacked a few features I needed ( nor am I a react'er ).
+Its extremely smooth, handles millions of rows flawlessly, has a great API but lacked a few features I needed ( nor am I a react'er ).

 - [React Data Grid](https://github.com/zippyui/react-datagrid) - Another great alternative out there for react.